nigelkelly/nigelkelly.github.io/simple-signup-and-signin-with-firebase-and-knockout.md

 ---
-title: Super Simple Signup and Login with Firebase (no backend required)
+title: Super Simple Signup and Login with Firebase and Knockoutjs
 layout: post
 tags: firebase, knockoutjs, knockout, ko, javascript, syncing, nobackend
 excerpt: In this tutorial you will learn how to set up an effective registration and authentication process for your web app using just Firebase, Knockout and Twitter Bootstrap.
 This is a nobackend app.